sking115422/DistTermProj/README.md

 2. in the "DistTermProj" directory, create 2 folders called "DistShared" and "Downloads"

-3. upload files you wish to share into the "DistShared" file you just made
+3. upload any local files you wish to share into the "DistShared" folder you just made

 4. use powershell to run the following commands